SamhitaWiki/FYI/README.md

 * Algorithmic
 * Given the polarized environment in India, we want to stay away from topics/language that polarize and instead focus on strategic problems
 * Additionally, we do not want to be in news and instead focus on things that do not change
+* Published in a series of 9 articles related to one topic covering it from different perspectives. (shows -> seasons -> episodes)
+* Each visual essay will be written as an article around various topics.
+These articles can then be mapped to create vertical around broader social issue.
+(URLs -> articles)

 ## Below are some projects that have inspired us